performgohot19/DEM/ex2/README.md

 There are 4 tasks in this exercies:
 - [ ] Task1 Defining an application
 - [ ] Task2 Selecting the appropriate JavaScript frameworks
-- [ ] Task3 Change how use actions are named
+- [ ] Task3 Change how user actions are named
 - [ ] Task4 Tagging a user session

 ### Task 1.
 Defining an application